Liying-Xu/TCBC/README.md

 If you want to corrected thin cloudy images, you need to run 'test.py' and provide both a trained model and the target cloudy images as input.

-We provide the UBCSet and corresponding trained correction model for testing, which is available in BaiduNetdisk.
+We provide the dataset and corresponding trained correction model for testing, which is available in BaiduNetdisk.
 Link: https://pan.baidu.com/s/1EKyrVOwVrRZTDcm-yBiWqg?pwd=tcbc key：tcbc

-All images in UBCSet are top-of-atmosphere (TOA) reflectance data.
+All images are top-of-atmosphere (TOA) reflectance data.
 - Cloud set: The cloud images synthesized from cirrus band images.
 - Ground set: The clear images acquired from real world.
 - Thin cloudy set: The thin cloudy images acquired from real world.